lieudusty123/ToTrends/README.md

 ## About the app

-A google trends app, made with ReactJS, ContextAPI, SCSS/SASS, Javascript, Axios, AJAX, Serverless functions.
+A google trends app, made with ReactJS, ContextAPI, SCSS/SASS, Javascript, Axios, AJAX, Serverless functions, netlify-lambda.

 Handled routing with React Router.